yuninxia/HPCToolkit/doc/src/users/faq.md

 [^18]: We have observed this error on ORNL's Summit machine, running Red Hat Enterprise Linux 8.2.

-[^19]: We have observed this error on CUDA 11.

-[^20]: We have observed this error on CUDA 10.

-[^21]: In general, debugging information is compatible with compiler optimization.
-    However, in a few cases, compiling with debugging information will disable some optimization.
-    We recommend placing optimization options *after* debugging options because compilers usually resolve option incompatibilities in favor of the last option.

-[^22]: Having a system administrator download the associated `devel` package for a library can enable visibility into the source code of system libraries.
+[^19]: Having a system administrator download the associated `devel` package for a library can enable visibility into the source code of system libraries.